orospakr/stream-pump/README.md

     $ ./specs.js

-Lots of stuff is still hardcoded.

-    $ ./http-stream-pump.js

-It listens on port 8086.
-A Microsoft MMSH compatible endpoint is available at /video.
+Look in `config.example.js`, copy and adjust to taste.

+Create as many streams as you like in config.js.
+The only two types you choose right now are `mmsh_push` and `mmsh_pull`.
+The stream becomes available at the HTTP path `/streams/$pathname`, at the path name you provided.

+The "push" type makes a push endpoint available at `/streams/$pathname_push`.
 Push a video stream to it with Microsoft Expression Encoder 4 (the old Windows Media Encoder 9 will probably also work).

-Point Windows Media Player at the same URI to watch the live video stream.
-No security of any kind yet.
+The "pull" type will attempt to connect to an MMSH stream server at the place you provide (unfortuantely, you can't give it a URI), and attempt to pull a stream from that.

+No authentication for pushers or viewers yet, unfortunately.

+    $ ./http-stream-pump.js config.js

 TODO
 ====